-- Crashes that took place at intersections accounted for 38 percent of all crashes in the rural Champaign County area between 2012 and 2016.
-The number of crashes that took place at intersections in the rural Champaign County area increased slowly between 2012 and 2014, dropped sharply in 2015, and increased in 2016.
-A greater number of intersection related crashes took place in 2016 than in any other year in the study period. - Crashes that took place on interstates accounted for 32 percent of all crashes in the rural Champaign County area between 2012 and 2016. - Crashes that took place on non-interstate road segments accounted for 30 percent of all crashes in the rural Champaign County area between 2012 and 2016.
-The number of crashes that took place on non-interstate road segments in the rural Champaign County area fluctuated between approximately 150 and 200 between 2012 and 2016.
+- Crashes that took place at intersections accounted for 38 percent of all crashes in the study period. - Crashes that took place on interstates accounted for 32 percent of all crashes in the rural Champaign County area between 2012 and 2016. - Crashes that took place on non-interstate road segments accounted for 30 percent 2012 and 2016.